MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Implement the tasks required for an MVP application

-With a clear specification, technical plan, and tasks list in place, you're ready to implement the document upload and management feature.
+With a clear specification, technical plan, and tasks document in place, you're ready to implement the document upload and management feature.
 The implement workflow demonstrates how spec-driven development guides implementation and how GitHub Copilot assists with code generation based on the context you've established.

 In this task, you'll review the implementation strategy and then use `speckit/implement` to implement the MVP version of the application.